-The Foundation only supports organizations whose primary purpose falls within one of the following categories:
+The Davis Family Foundation only supports organizations whose primary purpose falls within one of the following categories:

 Educational Organizations: Colleges, universities, and other educational institutions.
 (Grants are not made to public elementary and secondary schools, nor to schools that receive financial support from a church or other religious organization.
 Trustees will consider requests from other educational organizations whose purpose is to promote systemic change in education or provide innovative programs whose objectives are to improve education.)

-Medical Organizations: hospitals, clinics and medical research organizations.
-Grant requests will also be considered from other similar health organizations for programs designed to increase the effectiveness or decrease the cost of medical care.
+Medical Organizations: Hospitals, clinics and medical research organizations.
+Trustees will consider requests from other similar health organizations for programs designed to increase the effectiveness or decrease the cost of medical care.

-The Foundation does not make grants to individuals, religious programs or fellowships.
-The Foundation does not normally provide support for annual giving campaigns or general operating needs (including ongoing salary).
-Grants to endowment campaigns have a low priority.
+The Foundation does not make grants to individuals, religious programs, fellowships, annual giving campaigns or loans.
+The Foundation does not normally provide support for general operating needs (including ongoing salary).
+Grants to endowments and scholarships have a low priority.
 Unless there are compelling reasons to do so, the Foundation does not award multiple-year grants.
 Organizations that receive a grant are required to wait 24 months from the deadline date before submitting subsequent requests.
 In addition, declined applicants should not submit a request for the same project within 12 months from the deadline date.

-For more information regarding eligibility, funding objectives and submission guidelines, please review the application form or FAQs.
+For more information regarding eligibility, funding objectives and submission guidelines, please review the FAQs.